 Mira Assaf Kafantaris earned her PhD in English from The Ohio State University, where she is currently a Senior Lecturer.
-She is working on a study on the theorization of royal marriage, foreign queens and cultural mixing in early modern drama.
-She is the recipient of the highly competitive Presidential Fellowship from The Ohio State University and several grants-in-aids from the Folger Institute to attend seminars at the Folger Shakespeare Library in Washington, D.C..
+She is completing a book manuscript titled Royal Marriage, Foreign Queens and Constructions of Race in the Early Modern Period, which argues that representations of non-English, non-white queens alongside theories of kinship and intermarriage drive early modern constructions of race.
+She is the recipient of the highly competitive Presidential Fellowship from The Ohio State University and several grants from the Folger Shakespeare Library and the Shakespeare Association of America.

-At Ohio State, she has taught several writing and literature courses, including Introduction to Shakespeare, Introduction to British Literature: Medieval to Eighteenth Century and First- and Second-Year Writing.
+At Ohio State, she has taught a range of writing and literature courses, including Introduction to Shakespeare, Introduction to British Literature: Medieval to Eighteenth Century, and First- and Second-Year Writing.
 She is recipient of the First-Year Writing Teaching Award from the Department of English.

-- “Protestant Purity and the Anxieties of Cultural Mixing in William Shakespeare’s and John Fletcher’s Henry VIII.”
-The Palgrave Handbook of Shakespeare Queens, edited by Kavita Mudan Finn and Valerie Schutte, Palgrave Macmillan, 2018, pp. 331-353.
+“Protestant Purity and the Anxieties of Cultural Mixing in William Shakespeare’s and John Fletcher’s Henry VIII.”
+The Palgrave Handbook of Shakespeare Queens, edited by Kavita Mudan Finn and Valerie Schutte, pp. 331-53.
+Palgrave Macmillan, 2018.

-- “Stage History of Volpone.”
+“Stage History of Volpone.”
 With Richard Dutton.
-The Cambridge Edition of the Works of Ben Jonson.
-Ed.
-David M. Bevington, Martin Butler, and Ian Donaldson.
+The Cambridge Edition of the Works of Ben Jonson, edited by David M. Bevington, Martin Butler and Ian Donaldson.
 Cambridge: Cambridge University Press, 2012.